eoduself/Code-for-PBGAN-TIFS/README.md

 **1 - Subset_Biosec3.mat**

 .
 This file contains raw PPG data and the preprocessed PPG data which are necessary for running the codes.
 It is a subset of Biosec3 database with 20 subjects.
 Thus, performances obtained with this subset of data are different from the ones in the paper.
+For full access, please email to daeyon.hwang@mail.utoronto.ca or dimitris@comm.utoronto.ca

 .
 Biosec3 was collected in an uncontrolled environment (i.e. usual office environment) and participants could talk during measurement.
 All participants have no history of heart diseases.